cutright/DVH-Analytics/README.md

 ---------

-Welcome to the brand new DVH Analytics, rewritten as a native OS application with wxPython.
+Welcome to the brand new DVH Analytics (DVHA), rewritten as a native OS application with wxPython.
 This version is currently only available as source code during the public beta.
 Compiled versions will be available after successful testing.
 The previous web-based version can be found [here](https://github.com/cutright/DVH-Analytics-Bokeh) but is no longer being developed.